Friday, April 17, 2026

 This might be my crowning observation.

 That no one reading of this book can stablize the "story."
-All myths tells the same lie of where we came from.
+All myths tell the same lie of where we came from.

 I can probably stop now.
 I get it.
 I won't.
 But I can.